 The Honest Summary

-Son Gual and Alcanada are the two courses I'd play if I had one week on the island.
 Son Muntaner for a DP World Tour experience.
 Canyamel for the scenery.
 Andratx for a serious test.
 Son Quint or Son Antem if you're a beginner or bringing someone new to the game.
+As I keep exploring more, I am sure I will find more gems as the island has enough quality to fill a week of serious golf.
+Most visitors play one or two courses and miss a lot of what is available!

 Want to play one of these courses with a PGA professional alongside you?